-Like Kohlberg's preconventional stages, the security ethic is very concerned with self-preservation and personal gain, although it operates primarily implicitly.
-It can easily dominate thought and behavior when the person or group is threatened (MacLean, 1990).
-When the security ethic is triggered, defenses go up, in-group/out-group differences are emphasized, rivalry and the pecking order are stressed, and/or superorganismic (mob) thinking and behavior is set in motion (Bloom, 1995).
-In order to minimize triggering the defense systems of the Security ethic, the environment must be emotionally and physically safe.
-Providing a safe, secure environment where basic needs are met allows individuals to minimize triggering the security ethic and allows an emphasis on the ethics systems that better represent human aspirations (engagement and imagination).
-Control systems such as those in the prefrontal cortex may not be fully developed until the middle 20s (Giedd, Blumenthal, & Jeffries, 1999) and can be overtaken by the hindbrain's self-protective impulsivity (Bechara, 2005) so that adults must still offer guidance until the brain is fully developed.
+Like Kohlberg's preconventional stages, the safety ethic is very concerned with self preservation and personal gain, although it operates primarily implicitly.
+It can easily dominate thought and behavior when the person or group is threatened (MacLean 1990).
+When the safety ethic is triggered, defenses go up, in-group/out-group differences are emphasized, rivalry and the pecking order are stressed, and/or superorganismic (mob) thinking and behavior is set in motion (Bloom, 1995).
+A moral self that is dominated by the Ethic of Safety orients to flourishing through wealth, status and power.
+In the mind of the safety ethic, it is "right" to be dominant and maintain inequality.
+Moral systems are hierarchical and ordered.
+Self control, particularly of soft emotion or perceived weakness, is fundamental.
+It is moral to hold in contempt outgroup members or those who violate the moral rules.
+The virtues of the safety ethic are fortitude, loyalty (for protection, not out of love), and obedience.

+Providing a safe, secure environment where basic needs are met allows individuals to minimize triggering the safety ethic and emphasizes the ethics systems that better represent human aspirations (engagement and imagination).
+Control systems in the prefrontal cortex are not fully developed until the middle 20s (Giedd, Blumenthal, & Jeffries, 1999) and are easily overtaken by the hindbrain's self-protective impulsivity (Bechara, 2005) so that adults must still offer guidance at least until the brain is fully developed.